 Levels of measurement are often described as "scales of measure."
 To put it simply, the level of measurement for a given variable is a way of classifying how a variable is quantified or described.
 There are three levels of measurement:

-- The ordinal level of measurement - An ordinal-level variable is comprised of values that can ranked--but not quantified.
+- The ordinal level of measurement: An ordinal-level variable is comprised of values that can be ranked—but not quantified.

 Take a look at the examples provided below to enhance your familiarity with the three levels of measurement.

 Examples of Nominal, Ordinal, and Interval-Ratio Level Variables and Values

 |Level of Measurement||Variable||Values|